ESSENTIAL EVENT INFORMATION 2025

 Like any piece of equipment however, the better you treat it, the better it will treat you.
 We do ask that you are proficient in being able to change a flat at the roadside, as this will help you to get going quicker and will help our team in allocating resources while the course is live.

-MEDICAL OPERATION & PARTICIPANT SAFETY
+MEDICAL & SAFETY

 MEDICAL OPERATIONS